 We did this by hosting Family Fun Events.
 During these events, we have adoption staff on-hand to answer specific questions about the foster to adopt process and usually have fun freebies to entice families to come!

 For example, we hosted a Family Night at both the Memorial HealthWorks!
 Kids Museum in South Bend and the Children’s Museum of Evansville.
 We covered the entry into the museum, refreshments, prizes, photo booth and then featured the Indiana Heart Gallery.
 We shared personal stories of adoption and connect families to local resources.
 The goal was to engage people who didn’t know much about foster adoption and allow for an informal setting for them to learn more.

 These events led to many families ready to take the steps toward adoption!
 It was an informal, fun environment where they could learn key information about foster adoption without any commitments.

 3. Amp up Social Media

 Even if you’re already very active on social media, don’t be afraid to try new things.
 Especially during your awareness building campaigns.
-For the Indiana Heart Gallery, we have a strong following on both Facebook and Twitter.
-Typically we will post daily news, statistics, and information about our events.
-During November, we used Facebook ads to really enhance our campaign and start reaching those people who have never heard of us.
-With a small budget, we were able to set specific demographic criteria and reached nearly 2,000 new people to share our message.
+Facebook ads are a great, low-cost option to enhance your campaigns and reach a new audience.
+For our Heart Gallery campaign, we utilized minimal dollars to set specific targets and reached nearly 2,000 new people across the state to share our message.

 We also did strategic email blast posts to supporters and partners alerting them of events happening in their area and to share information about National Adoption Month.
 Think differently about leveraging the communication tools you have available to promote your cause.